JoaquinR98/Portfolio-repo/README.md

 ### Hi and welcome to my profile!

-I'm an ambitious learner of Web development, and I've set up my goal of learning something new every day.
+I'm an ambitious learner of Web development and UX design.
+I've set up my goal of learning something new every day.

 Currenty learning:
 * In-depth JavaScript